-All three OA schools are operated according to a model of self-sustainability.
+Orphans Africa partners with the Marilyn Orphans Project (MOP) and Future Orphans Tanzania which operates six school programs in 5 locations and according to a model of self-sustainability.
 Meaning, that once the school is operational, fully constructed, and registered with the government, it is capable of supporting itself.
 OA’s model combines tuition-paying students with fully-dependent orphan students.
 Tuition received from parents of non-orphan students covers the costs of teachers’ salaries, school operation, plus the room and board of the orphans.
 Also, by combining non-orphans with orphans, social stigmas and prejudices are reduced as opposed to being reinforced through orphan-only schools.

 Marilynn Primary and Nursery School, Majohe, Tanzania

 Mwaji Secondary School, Bujela, TZ